Marc Dorcel Listed by qilin Ransomware Group

 The Doxxing and Identity-Chain Implications

 Ransomware groups rarely stop at posting a single company’s files.
 They frequently sell or publish datasets that allow other criminals to connect disparate pieces of information.
 A username from one breach, an email from another, and a phone number from a third can be stitched together to reveal home addresses, family relationships, and real-world identities.
 This process, known as identity-chain mapping, turns isolated leaks into targeted doxxing campaigns.
-Gaming accounts belonging to you or your children are especially vulnerable because they often share the same email addresses or recovery phone numbers used for adult services, creating a direct path from this breach to online harassment or further extortion.
+Gaming accounts belonging to you or your children are especially vulnerable because they often share the same email addresses or recovery phone numbers used for adult services, creating a direct path from this claimed breach to online harassment or further extortion.

 Qilin’s Publicly Known Track Record